Rowena-h/EndophyteGenomes/README.md

 ### ML tree building

 `qsub -t 1-10 raxmlng.sh` submits [RAxML-NG](https://github.com/amkozlov/raxml-ng) with bootstrapping until convergence or up to 1,000 replicates (whichever first) for each of the 10 lineages.

+## Upload final assemblies to NCBI

+`cd ncbi_upload`

+`qsub -t 1-15 table2asn.sh` converts gff3 and fasta files from funannotate into the sqn file format for NCBI submission.